 IBPS PO Syllabus 2026 – Download PDF

-IBPS PO Syllabus 2026 is now available on the official IBPS website for all candidates preparing for the Probationary Officer examination.
-The syllabus encompasses three major sections in the Prelims stage-English Language, Quantitative Aptitude, and Reasoning Ability-followed by an expanded Mains curriculum that introduces Computer Aptitude, Banking Awareness, and Data Analysis.
-Understanding the complete syllabus structure and exam pattern is crucial for developing an effective study strategy, as it enables aspirants to prioritize high-weightage topics and allocate preparation time efficiently.
+IBPS PO Syllabus 2026 is available on the official IBPS website for candidates preparing for the Probationary Officer examination.
+The syllabus covers three major sections in the Prelims stage: English Language, Quantitative Aptitude, and Reasoning Ability.
+The Mains curriculum expands to include Computer Aptitude, Banking Awareness, and Data Analysis.

-The IBPS PO recruitment process comprises three stages: the Preliminary examination (qualifying stage), the Main examination (objective and descriptive), and a personal interview conducted by participating banks.
-Candidates who meet the sectional and overall cut-off marks in the Mains exam are shortlisted for the interview round.
-For detailed information and the official syllabus PDF, visit https://ibps.in.
+The recruitment process involves three stages: the Preliminary examination (qualifying), the Main examination (objective and descriptive), and a personal interview.
+Candidates meeting the sectional and overall cut-off marks in the Mains exam are shortlisted for the interview.
+For the official syllabus PDF, visit https://ibps.in.

 IBPS PO Exam Overview